 - a) The Group is party to various labor lawsuits and claims arising in its normal course of operations.
-Group management does not believe that the outcome of these lawsuits will have a material effect on its financial position or future operating results. - b) In accordance with the MITL, the Group's income tax returns are open to review by the tax authorities for a period of five years from the date they are filed.

-- c) In accordance with the MITL, companies that carry out transactions with related parties are subject to tax restrictions and obligations with respect to the determination of the prices charged, since such prices should be similar to the prices that would have been used with or between independent parties in comparable transactions. - d) The Group's subsidiaries are contingently liable for any omitted taxes that might be determined by the authorities in the event of a review, as well as penalties, restatements and surcharges. - e) The Group has several ongoing legal processes to challenge resolutions issued by the tax authorities, who denied requests for refund of tax balances relating to value added tax (VAT).
+Group management does not believe that the outcome of these lawsuits will have a material effect on its financial position or future operating results. - b) In accordance with the MITL, the Group's income tax returns are open to review by the tax authorities for a period of five years from the date they are filed. - c) In accordance with the MITL, companies that carry out transactions with related parties are subject to tax restrictions and obligations with respect to the determination of the prices charged, since such prices should be similar to the prices that would have been used with or between independent parties in comparable transactions. - d) The Group's subsidiaries are contingently liable for any omitted taxes that might be determined by the authorities in the event of a review, as well as penalties, restatements and surcharges. - e) The Group has several ongoing legal processes to challenge resolutions issued by the tax authorities, who denied requests for refund of tax balances relating to value added tax (VAT).
 To date, there is no definitive ruling on the determination of omitted taxes.
-As of December 31, 2022, the accumulated amount of this contingency is Ps.410 million corresponding to VAT balances from various months from 2016 to 2022, which are recognized as part of non-current assets.
+As of December 31, 2023, the accumulated amount of this contingency is Ps.402 million corresponding to VAT balances from various months from 2017 to 2021, which are recognized as part of non-current assets.

 The tax authorities have exercised their faculty of review on VAT balances of the subsidiaries for 2014-2018.
-At the date of issue of these consolidated financial statements, five tax credits has been notified, three of them corresponding to fiscal years 2014, 2015 and 2016 in the amount of Ps.980 million that are in a substantive nullity trial, other for the fiscal year 2017 for a total amount of Ps.437 million in which recently filed a substantive nullity trial and the last for the fiscal year 2018 for a total amount of Ps.188 million in which an appeal for revocation was recently filed.
+At the date of issue of these consolidated financial statements, five tax credits has been notified, three of them corresponding to fiscal years 2014, 2015 and 2016 in the amount of Ps.980 million that are in review appeal, other for the fiscal year 2017 for a total amount of Ps.437 million that is in substantive nullity trial and the last for the fiscal year 2018 for a total amount of Ps.188 million in nullity trial.

-As of December 31, 2022 and prior years, after analyzing the corresponding resolutions and prior consultation with its legal counsel, the Group considers that the 0% VAT rate should have been applied to ice cream and yoghurt popsicles since they constitute frozen products.
+As of December 31, 2023 and prior years, after analyzing the corresponding resolutions and prior consultation with its legal counsel, the Group considers that the 0% VAT rate should have been applied to ice cream and yoghurt popsicles since they constitute frozen food products.

-Since this controversy arose from the interpretation of the Law by the tax authorities relating to the application of a 0% rate for the sale of ice cream and yoghurt popsicles, the Group duly and timely filed a complaint with the Federal Court for Administrative Matters in order to have this controversy resolved on the merits.
+Since this controversy arose from the interpretation of the Law by the tax authorities relating to the application of a 0% rate for the sale of ice cream and yoghurt popsicles, the Group filed the indicated means of defense in timely manner.